apache/incubator-resilientdb/README.md

    docker exec -it myserver bash
    ```

-   Verify the functionality of the service by performing set and get operations provided above.
+   Verify the functionality of the service by performing set and get operations provided above [functions](README.md#functions).